The Godfather (novel series)

-The Godfather book series is a series of crime novels about Italian-American Mafia families, most notably the fictional Corleone family, led by Don Vito Corleone and later his son Michael Corleone.
+The Godfather novel series is a series of crime novels about Italian-American Mafia families, most notably the fictional Corleone family, led by Don Vito Corleone and later his son Michael Corleone.
 The first novel, The Godfather, written by Mario Puzo, was released in 1969.
-It was adapted into a series of three feature films, which became one of the most acclaimed franchises in film history.
+It was adapted into a series of three feature films, which became one of the most successful franchises in film history.

 Puzo also wrote the second novel, The Sicilian, which was released in 1984, and was made into a film (with Godfather references removed) in 1987.
 Mark Winegardner wrote the next two novels, The Godfather Returns and The Godfather's Revenge, released in 2004 and 2006 respectively.
 Edward Falco wrote the fifth novel, based on a draft script by Mario Puzo, titled The Family Corleone, which also served as a prequel to Puzo's first novel.
 It was released in 2012.